partofaplan/github-java-runner/README.md

   - Requests short-lived registration & removal tokens through the GitHub REST API.
   - Registers the runner with configurable labels.
   - Deregisters cleanly when the pod terminates.
-- **Deployment** `github-runner` running a single replica of `partofaplan/github-actions-runner-java:latest` (extends the official image with Temurin JDK 17 and Apache Maven).
+- **Deployment** `github-runner` running a single replica of `partofaplan/github-actions-runner-java:latest` (extends the official image with Temurin JDK 17, Apache Maven, and Docker CLI).

 All manifests live under `manifests/` and can be applied directly with `kubectl`.